mooncrest/CSC207RestApi/README.md

 1. Clone the file anywhere you wish
 2. open the file and click on pom.xml
 3. run the api it should be working and on port 8080

+# Rough Documentation URL = localhost:8080
+<Post> api/leaderboard/testing/{game}
+gets the game with name {game}
+<Get> api/leaderboard/testing
+gets all the leaderboards
+<Post> api/leaderboard/testing
+posts a specific leaderboard.
+Body Structure docs will be added soon.
+<Post> api/tokens/user
+gets the user of this token if its valid.
+Body Structure docs will be added soon.
+<Post> api/tokens/login
+returns an auth token if valid.
+Body Structure docs will be added soon.
+<Post> api/tokens/score/{game}
+posts the score created by the user.
+Body Structure docs will be added soon.
+<Put> api/tokens/stage/{stage}
+puts the stage completed into the user data.
+Body Structure docs will be added soon.
+<Put> api/tokens/timeplayed/{duration}
+puts this users time played into the user data.
+Body Structure docs will be added soon.
+<Post> api/tokens/testing
+deletes all the tokens in the DB.
+Body Structure docs will be added soon.
+<Post> api/users/register
+Tries to add this user to the database.
+Body Structure docs will be added soon.
+<Get> api/users/testing
+gets all the users in this database.